 Find numerous General Physicians in India from the comfort of your home on Lybrate.com.
-You will find General Physicians with more than 37 years of experience on Lybrate.com.
+You will find General Physicians with more than 39 years of experience on Lybrate.com.
 You can find General Physicians online in Mumbai and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Kamble P S

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure